 In the Harvard Business Review article The Comprehensive Business Case for Sustainability the authors conclude that “The preponderance of evidence shows that sustainability is going mainstream.
 Executives can no longer afford to approach sustainability as a “nice to have” or as solid function separated from the “real” business.
 Those companies that proactively make sustainability core to business strategy will drive innovation and engender enthusiasm and loyalty from employees, customers, suppliers, communities and investors.”

 Global challenges—ranging from climate, water, and food crises, to poverty, conflict, and inequality—need solutions that the private sector can deliver, representing a large and growing market for business innovation.
 In a rush to transform business models and systems for the future, integrity and values will have a huge role to play.
-Adapting and integrating inclusive business models will help businesses take a major leap towards sustainable development.
+Adapting and integrating inclusive sustainable business models will help businesses take a major leap towards sustainable development.

 In the publication Make it Your Business: Engaging with the Sustainable Development Goals PricewaterhouseCoopers provides the following statistics: